 When is the deadline for applying through ERAS?

-**If you are selected for an interview- we strongly recommend that DO NOT double book yourself with another program on that day.
-Time can run over and we would not want you to be late to your interview for either program.
+**If you are selected for an interview- we strongly recommend that you DO NOT double book yourself with another program on that day.
+Time can run over, and we would not want you to be late to your interview for either program.

 What are the minimum USMLE score requirements for your program?

-We review applicants' entire applications, including transcripts, USMLE scores, letters of recommendation, CVs, and personal statements. **Please note that you must take and pass Step 1 and Step 2 in order for us to rank you for your program** We may offer interviews without Step 2 scores in certain scenarios, but we cannot rank you without it.
+We review applicants' entire applications, including transcripts, USMLE scores/pass status, letters of recommendation, CVs, and personal statements and do not use a minimum score filter. **Please note that you must take and pass Step 1 and Step 2, or equivalent COMLEX, for us to rank you for your program** We may offer interviews without Step 2 scores in certain scenarios, but we cannot rank you without it.

 When is your start date for intern year?